shsagir/play-area-sync/docs/quirks.md

 ### Performance

 Apps are designed for fast web delivery — to answer page requests swiftly.
-Unlike a VPS, which is a multi-purpose box, Apps are single-purpose for web delivey.
+Unlike a VPS, which is a multi-purpose box, Apps are single-purpose for web delivery.
 Installing CPU intensive software would hurt the performance.

 * [Learn about the resource limits here](/limits)

 ### Security

 We believe in a clear division of security.
-In a nutshell: We - fortrabbit - take care of the Operarting Sytem level and the PHP runtime, you - the developer - are responsible for the software you write and use.
+In a nutshell: We - fortrabbit - take care of the Operarting System level and the PHP runtime, you - the developer - are responsible for the software you write and use.
 Installing additional software would blur that strict division.

 * [Learn about the security concepts here](https://www.fortrabbit.com/security)

 ## Service location

 Data center locations are available in Ireland (AWS EU-1) and Virginia / USA (AWS US-EAST-1).
-Data center can be chosen for each App indidually, but can't be changed later on.
+Data center can be chosen for each App individually, but can't be changed later on.
 The service is available in Euro (€) or US Dollars ($) this can be chosen with each [Billing Contact](/billing-contact).
 The fortrabbit headquarter is based in Berlin, time zone is: CET.

 ## Mailing